Clemens Mewal – Next Generation Data Science Workspace (Databricks) – 9:06

 How Credit Suisse Is Leveraging Open Source Data and AI Platforms to Drive Digital Transformation, Innovation and Growth

-Clemens Mewald is the director of product management, machine learning and data science at Databricks, where he leads the product team.
-Previously, he spent four years on the Google Brain team building ML infrastructure for Google, Google Cloud, and open source users, including TensorFlow and TensorFlow Extended (TFX).
-Clemens holds an MSc in computer science from UAS Wiener Neustadt, Austria, and an MBA from MIT Sloan.
+Clemens Mewald leads the product team for Machine Learning and Data Science at Databricks.
+Previously, he spent four years on the Google Brain team building AI infrastructure for Alphabet, where his product portfolio included TensorFlow and TensorFlow Extended (TFX).
+Clemens holds an MSc in computer science from UAS Wiener Neustadt, Austria, and an MBA from MIT Sloan. [daisna21-speakers]

 Lauren Richie is a software engineer on the workspace team at Databricks, where she works to enable interactive data science and engineering workflows to collaborate and scale.
 Before Databricks, she worked in wildlife conservation and holds a Master of Environmental Management from the Yale School of Forestry and Environmental Studies.